JinmingZhuang/Paper_record/README.md

   for j=1:3
     A[i,j]=A[i-3,j-2];
 ```
-If the iteration space of Snew is sparse, a non-singular T can always be decomposed to H and U where H is a lower triangular matrix with positive diagonal elements and U is a unimodular matrix U. U * Sold is always a dense space which keeps the lexicographical order.<br>
 B. How to decide T:<br>
 Decide what is the objection.
 For example, if we want to unroll the outer loop, let P=T(1,:) = (2 , -3), thus T * D (1,:) = 0, which means there's no dependency anymore for outer loop.
 To decide the next row of T, we use ek= (1,0) and do a projection to make sure its independent with the previous decided row in T that is (2, -3).
 The new row should be y= Q * (ek) where Q =(I - P(P^TP)^(-1)P^T)<br>